svetaku/MT_Evaluation/README.md

 4. **Analysis**:
    - Statistical analysis was performed to compare the BLEU and COMET scores obtained from different prompts across various fields, aiming to determine the most effective prompt for each field.

+## Usage
+To use your OpenAI API key, create a `.env` file in the root directory of your project.
+Insert your key/value pairs in the following format:
+OPENAI_API_KEY="your openai api key"